turingschool/backend-curriculum-site/module4/projects/cross_pollination/cross_pollination_spec.md

 ### Schedule

+1. Submit Capston Pitches by Thursday morning at 8am via form
+1. Meet as group to go over any questions that came from reading the spec
-1. Any new pitches for projects you want to work on?
+1. Vote for which projects you would like to work on (If the project, is your idea please indicate with your vote)
-1. Group forming
-1. Instructors finalize teams
+1. Instructors will form teams
 1. Gather into your teams
-1. Go through project expectations
 1. Start working on Day 1 deliverables!
   * Go through project expectations again with your team
   * Ask us any questions along the way!
-1. Instructors meet with teams to look through Day 1 deliverables

 ## Expectations